 Before submitting your prescription to us, you must make sure it is up to date and was given to you within the last two years.
 Experts advise having your eyes tested at least once every two years.
 Prescription older than that?
 Make sure you get your eyes tested soon.
 If you’re in need of an eye test, check out our eye test deals page where we share discounts we’ve found online.

 Please note that we are unable to fulfil some prescriptions.
-Orders for very strong prescriptions are excluded, such as when the combined SPH and CYL is greater than +/-8.00, when the CYL is over +/-4.00, if there is more than a 5.00D difference between each eye or if the prism correction is over 4.00 in any direction.
+Orders for very strong prescriptions are excluded, such as when the combined SPH and CYL is greater than +/-9.00, when the CYL is over +/-4.00, if there is more than a 5.00D difference between each eye or if the prism correction is over 4.00 in any direction.
+Orders for prescriptions with a combined SPH and CYL of more than +/- 8.00 can currently also only be placed over the phone.